Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Introduction

 \section{Introduction}

-The strong interest in precise-timing detectors is driven by the demanding conditions of future HEP experiments~\cite{ECFA}.
-Sub-nanosecond resolution is essential to separate closely spaced events, improve track reconstruction and enable particle identification via time-of-flight measurements.
-At the same time, excellent timing performance, long-term stability and large-area coverage are required for practical use in future experiments.
+The strong interest in precise-timing detectors is driven by the demanding conditions of future HEP experiments and beyond~\cite{ECFA}.
+Sub-nanosecond resolution is essential for separating closely spaced events, improving track reconstruction and enabling particle identification via time-of-flight (ToF) measurements.
+To address the high pileup expected at the High Luminosity Large Hadron Collider (HL-LHC), experiments are upgrading to precise-timing detectors such as the CMS Minimum Ionising Particles Timing Detector (MTD)~\cite{CMS_MTD}.
+The MTD is expected to provide time resolutions of 30-40 ps initially, degrading to 50–60 ps over HL-LHC operation due to radiation damage.

+The need for precise timing extends beyond HEP.
+In positron emission tomography (PET), ToF information from photon pairs produced in electron–positron annihilation is used to localise tumours more precisely.
+Current scintillator-based systems achieve time resolutions of $\mathcal{O}(100)$\,ps, corresponding to spatial precision of about 1 cm~\cite{PETToF}.
+Achieving millimetre-scale resolution instead requires time resolutions of $\mathcal{O}(10)$\,ps for photons.
+Continuous advances in detector technology therefore aim to further improve timing performance.

 The PICOSEC Micromegas project~\cite{firstPicosecPaper} aims to develop a~robust multi-channel gaseous detector with a~target time resolution of $\mathcal{O}(10)$\,ps for MIPs.
-Early single-pad prototypes with CsI photocathodes achieved time resolutions $\sigma~<~25$\,ps~\cite{firstPicosecPaper}, motivating further improvements in detector design \cite{UtrobicicSinglePad,UtrobicicResistiveSinglePad}, stability and robustness \cite{LukasPhDThesis,myMScThesis,XuPhotocathodes,LisowskaPhDThesis,myPhotocathodes,GuerraSummer}, as well as scalability to larger areas~\cite{multipadPicosecPaper,NDIP,AntonijaMPGD,KallitsopoulouPhDThesis,Kallitsopoulou7pad,Kallitsopoulou96pad}.
+Early single-pad prototypes with CsI photocathodes achieved time resolutions $\sigma~<~25$\,ps~\cite{firstPicosecPaper}, motivating further improvements in detector design \cite{UtrobicicSinglePad,UtrobicicResistiveSinglePad}, stability and robustness \cite{LukasPhDThesis,myMScThesis,XuPhotocathodes,LisowskaPhDThesis,myPhotocathodes,GuerraSummer}, as well as scalability to larger areas~\cite{multipadPicosecPaper,NDIP,AntonijaMPGD,MengMPGD,KallitsopoulouPhDThesis,Kallitsopoulou7pad,Kallitsopoulou96pad}.

+While devices such as micro-channel plate photomultiplier tubes (MCP-PMTs) and other detectors with Cherenkov light-producing windows can achieve excellent timing performance, down to the few-picosecond level~\cite{LukasPhDThesis}, their capabilities are typically limited to small active areas and they are associated with high costs.
+In contrast, PICOSEC Micromegas detectors provide competitive timing performance over significantly larger areas, with current prototypes covering 10×10 cm$^2$ and 20×20 cm$^2$ while maintaining time resolutions at the level of $\sigma~\approx~20-25$\,ps \cite{NDIP,AntonijaMPGD,MengMPGD}.
+This scalability makes PICOSEC a~promising solution for large-area precise-timing applications.

 Traditional photocathode materials such as CsI offer high quantum efficiency (QE) and strong ultraviolet (UV) sensitivity, but suffer from vulnerability to ion backflow and discharges, as well as humidity.
 These limitations motivate the development of more robust alternatives.
 Although preliminary studies of other materials have been performed~\cite{LukasPhDThesis,myMScThesis,XuPhotocathodes,LisowskaPhDThesis,myPhotocathodes,GuerraSummer}, a~comprehensive characterisation of metallic and carbon-based photocathodes - covering both time resolution and photoelectron yield - remains lacking.
 This work addresses this gap by developing more robust photocathodes while maintaining excellent timing performance.